FrederikHennecke/DeepLearning4NLP/README.md

 We should be able to understand each member's contribution within 5 minutes.

 # AI-Usage Card
 Artificial Intelligence (AI) aided the development of this project.
-Please add a link to your AI-Usage card [here](https://ai-cards.org/).
+Please add a link to your AI-Usage card [here](https://github.com/FrederikHennecke/DeepLearning4NLP/blob/main/ai-usage-card.pdf) [here the website to create a new one](https://ai-cards.org/).

 # References